fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

     >
       {(props) => {
         const { isValid, dirty } = props
-        // We'll use props to study behaviour amazing api provided by formik.
-Tip: Pay attention to  `|--Live-Debug--|` area in the webpage as you play with input fileds. return (
+        // We'll use `props` to study behaviour of amazing api provided by formik.
+        // Tip1: Pay attention to  `|--Live-Debug--|` area to see how different keys of `props` behave as we interact with each input field in the webpage.
+        // Tip2: You can use all those keys from props, like `props.errors`, `props.isValid` etc to get desired behaviour in the form, just like we have used the `isDirty` and `isValid` in the submit Button component below. return (
           <Form className="form ui">
             <Field